Car Crashes During Pregnancy: A Comparison

 Other than the outcome; devastating in one and a miracle in the other.

-Keira is from Australia where the Tummy Shield had already been available for years.
+Keira is from Australia where the Tummy Shield was already available for years.
 Taylor had done everything “right”, wearing her seat belt as recommended.
 But she hadn’t heard about the Tummy Shield until after she researched pregnancy and seat belt danger after her car crash during pregnancy.

 “It’s not something that I ever thought about,” Taylor said.
 “There wasn’t one thing that came up on any of the sites or any of the appointments that I got my information from about driving while pregnant and what to avoid.”